remyzerems/DeMIMOI/README.md

 By2Multiplier myBy2Multiplier = new By2Multiplier();
 // Set the input to 5.0
 myBy2Multiplier.Inputs[0][0].Value = 5.0;
-// Update the filter and latch the outputs myBy2Multiplier.UpdateAndLatch();
+// Update the multiplier and latch the outputs myBy2Multiplier.UpdateAndLatch();
 ```
 You can access the calculated output.